Foot-and-mouth disease

 Foot-and-mouth disease (FMD) is a highly contagious viral disease affecting cattle and other cloven-hoofed animals, with significant economic impact.

-The disease is rarely fatal in adult animals but mortality rates are high in young animals and in susceptible populations morbidity approaches 100%.
-Those animals that recover are usually weakened and debilitated.
+The disease is rarely fatal in adult animals, but mortality rates can be high in young animals; in susceptible populations morbidity can approach 100%.

 What animals are affected?